2dklein/r-parkour-session-one/README.md

 Never practiced before?
 Stuck in an endless cycle of youtube videos?
 Can't find a friendly neighborhood traceur to adopt you?
 Here's some structure so you can go training **TODAY**!
 ## How to Start Parkour
 ### Print this
-This should fit on one or two pages.
+This should fit on three pages.
 Print it, grab some friends, and go outside.
 ### Choose a training area
 - Look for a playground, fitness trail, natural space, or urban area to train.
 - Pick a space where you are not annoying the general public or on private property.